cdelorme/level/readme.md

 ## hash comparison

+To increase performnce, this project will generate crc32 hashes first, and only run sha256 against duplicates among the crc32 hashes.
+This should greatly reduce processing time.

-This project uses sha256 hashing to ensure unique file data.
-It also only compares two files with equal sizes.
+This project uses sha256 hashing to ensure unique file data, allowing you to make the decision to delete or move files with confidence.
+To further reduce possible conflicts, it only compares hashes of files of equal size.

 [![sha256 is preferred](http://i.stack.imgur.com/46Vwb.jpg)](http://crypto.stackexchange.com/questions/1170/best-way-to-reduce-chance-of-hash-collisions-multiple-hashes-or-larger-hash)